MarquezProject/marquez/integrations/airflow/README.md

 5. Context : The Airflow context for the task

 It's important to understand the inputs and outputs are lists and relate directly to the `Dataset` object in Marquez.
 Datasets also include a source which relates directly to the `Source` object in Marquez.

+#### Great Expectations

+`great_expectations` extractor requires more care than that.
+For technical reasons, you need to manually provide dataset name and namespace for dataset provided to great expectations operator by calling function `marquez_airflow.extractors.great_expectations_extractor.set_dataset_info`.

 ## Usage